microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-03.md

 ### Description

-In addition to seeing how DevOps practices can improve their existing business processes, the development team at Munson's Pickles and Preserves would like to see how generative AI solutions like GitHub Copilot can help them with day-to-day development tasks.
+In addition to seeing how DevOps practices can improve their existing business processes, the development team at Munson's Pickles and Preserves would like to see how generative AI solutions - like GitHub Copilot - can help them with day-to-day development tasks.

-In this task, you will ensure that your Dev Box has GitHub Copilot installed and able to make recommendations for C# code.
+In this task, you will ensure that your Dev Box has GitHub Copilot installed and that GitHub Copilot is able to make recommendations for C# code.

 1. Ensure that you have GitHub Copilot access associated with your GitHub account.
-[Sign up for GitHub Copilot as a Microsoft employee](https://aka.ms/copilot) if you have not already.
+[Sign up for GitHub Copilot as a Microsoft employee](https://aka.ms/copilot) if you have not done so already.
 2. Install the GitHub Copilot extension for Visual Studio Code.
 Note that you must already be logged into your Microsoft Enterprise Managed User (EMU) account before installing the extension.
 3. Open the GitHub Copilot completions panel.
 4. Ensure that the GitHub Copilot extension is working by entering the following comment in an existing C# code file: `// Write a loop from 0 to 10 and print out the numeric value of the iterator for each loop iteration`.
 Then, highlight the comment and review the suggestions.